sovan92/Linux-practice/linuxnotes.md

 -rw-r--r-- 1 root root 66 Jan 23 11:48 db_response.txt
 -rw-r--r-- 1 root root 86 Jan 23 11:48 health_response.txt
 ```
+** Identify files as - , directory as d and virtual links as i.
 ### cat
 Display the content of a file.
 Cat means concatanate.
 ```